Shown below is a gas sample contained in a cylinder with a movabl... | Channels for Pearson+

 Shown below is a gas sample contained in a cylinder with a movable piston.

-The temperature is increased from 200 K to 400 K while the pressure is decreased from 2.6 atm to 1.3 atm.
+The temperature is decreased from 400 K to 200 K at constant pressure.
 Which of the following images illustrate the gas sample after?

 Shown below is a gas sample contained in a cylinder with a movable piston.

-The temperature is increased from 200 K to 400 K while the pressure is decreased from 2.6 atm to 1.3 atm.
+The temperature is decreased from 400 K to 200 K at constant pressure.
 Which of the following images illustrate the gas sample after?

 ANSWERS OPTIONS